Meet our winners !

 Jury and evaluation criteria

-The stories and accompanying artworks and photos will be evaluated by an international jury composed of experienced researchers and practitioners in the fields of sustainability, climate resilience, nature-based solutions and design.
-Particular attention will be paid to:
+The stories and accompanying artworks and photos were evaluated by an international jury composed of experienced researchers and practitioners in the fields of sustainability, climate resilience, Nature-based Solutions and design.
+Particular attention was paid to:

 1. The ability to communicate a personal experience, a feeling or a practice through a story ;